docent-net/renemoser.net/source/_posts/2014-04-28-manage-bind-and-zones-files-using-ansible.md

 ## Generated Zone

-The generated zone looks like this:
+The resulting generated zone would then looks like this one below.
+Also look at the comments in the zone to see what happend in the block.

 ~~~
 ; template files/dns/tempaltes/db.yourotherdomain.tld